 Loosen your expectations

-The final key to making the most of your holiday weekend is, ironically, to let go of the pressure to MAKE THE MOST of it.
+The final key to enjoying your holiday weekend is, ironically, to let go of the pressure to “make the most” of it.

 You have the gift of time “away” (…even if it’s right there in your own home).

 You have the gift of time with loved ones (or perhaps the gift of solitude).